 New York, the Big Apple – a place of music, theatre, museums, and more!
-But in mid-February, New York becomes Dog Town.
+But in mid-February, New York becomes Dog Town on account of the annual Westminster Kennel Club Dog Show.
 Hotels provide special accommodation and rates for dog handlers and their charges, taxis are happy to have canines for a change, and there are special appearances on the Today Show, along with all sorts of other events that go “woof”.
-This means it’s time for the world’s most famous dog show!
+There’s a reason it’s the world’s most famous dog show!

-The Westminster Kennel Club Dog Show is held at Madison Square Garden on February 12-13 this year.
+The 143rd Westminster Kennel Club Dog Show is being held this year at Madison Square Garden on February 11-12 this year.
 It’s the second longest continuously held sporting event in the United States (the Kentucky Derby has been running for two more years).
 The first Westminster show was held on May 8, 1877.
 Dog owners from around the world come to show off their pets and this year will feature more than 2,500 dogs from over 150 breeds.

 It all started with a group of sporting gentlemen who met regularly at the Westminster Hotel at Irving Place and 16th Street in Manhattan, to trade stories about their shooting accomplishments and the talents of their dogs.
 Eventually they formed a club and named it The Westminster Breeding Association, after their favorite hotel.

 The show originated as a place for gun dogs, primarily setters and pointers.
 The prizes for these first shows included such items as pearl handled pistols, of use to the hunters and terriermen who worked these dogs in the field.